-I look in the mirror and a tired, gray-haired woman looks back.
-The lustered chestnut- haired girl with smooth skin and bright eyes is gone.
+I look in the mirror and a tired woman looks back.
+The lustre chestnut- haired girl with smooth skin and bright eyes is gone.
 A close to defeated old person looks at me from the mirror.
 Where did she come from?

 My mother died a year and a half ago.
 My father left two years before, kicking and struggling.
 I was not present for either’s passing, though I wanted to be there for my Mom, but my sister felt she had too much to deal with to receive me, and it all happened so fast; I was in Europe.
 Now I have recently returned from a trip to my sister’s, hoping for closure and closeness after our mutual grief.
 We finished the paperwork; my sister had dealt with belongings before-hand.
 It was a strange trip.
 We spoke as if nothing had happened, despite a non-emotional reference from time to time about Mom being gone.
 Life goes on, or does it?
 Somehow it still feels ‘impossible’….My entire life I wanted to be close to the mother who was ripped away from me as a child, who was never present until the last two years of her life in her 90’s.
 I did what I could to be with her, but so much had changed and moved on.

-Today no husband or child thinks of me.
-I am divorced and have no children.
 I wish it could have been different, not in facts such as children or not, staying together or not….but somehow I wish it could have been different.
-I’ve done so much, travelled, worked with diverse people in varying cultures, yet it feels like little.
+I’ve done so much, traveled, worked with diverse people in varying cultures, yet it feels like little.
 So many experiences, places, and people have come and go.
 I made choices, and as time went on many in favor of self-preservation and limited emotional pain.
 I grew up with a lot of family pain, silence, secrets and trauma.
 Despite growing awareness and intellectual acceptance, I couldn’t erase the pain and unfairness of abuse and neglect, somehow make it better, or release my longing for family care, love and interest.

 Dear God, I wish it could have been different….but it obviously couldn’t.
 I only wanted more smiles, lightness, joy, laughs, sighs of contentment, like the genuine sigh of ‘it doesn’t get better’, by a faithful puppy companions as he/she settles (or settled) happily next to me on the couch, or bestows a look of thorough adoration and love.
 I wanted more warm, thick soup on cold winter days, feelings of deep inner warmth and happiness being together, instead of moving quickly through a meal in favor of what ‘needed’ to be done.
 I wanted more togetherness, less icy chill of family members and people silently together… stiff, abrupt and anxious, like actors forgetting their lines on stage.
 I wanted the happy ending promised in Hollywood films after the sad, hard times.
 Somehow it didn’t happen that way.
 There were good times, but broken relationships, disappointments, and death.